MEDICAI CASE STUDY

 Mapping the Chaos

-Case Details view showing in-depth information about the Patient, as well as all of the relevant medical imaging and documents, including comments.
+Case Details view in dark mode, showing in-depth information about the Patient, as well as a Timeline of the relevant actions, medical imaging and documents, including comments.

 3 —